maheshsabnis/Capita_NETApps/Assignments.md

 1. (LAB): Using Parallel class to Process all employees to calculate NetSalary and Tax for each salary using Parallel.ForEach Method.
 Use 'out' Parameters to return NetSalary and Tax

+# Date: 07-Dec-2023

+ 	(LAB): Create an application that will query to Employee collection for performing the following
+1. Sort all Employees by Salary
+2. Sort all Employees by EmpName
+3. Group all Employees by DeptName
+4. Get the Second Max Salary